 How alcohol and cancer are linked?

-If you have not watched this yet, you may catch this on Netflix.
-This David Briggs directed British film The Truth About Alcohol explores the science of drinking and pushes us to learn more about alcohol and limit ourselves to the recommended limit or question whether we should drink at all – if we care for our health.
+This David Briggs-directed British film The Truth About Alcohol explores the science of drinking and pushes us to learn more about alcohol and bound ourselves to the recommended limit, or question whether we should drink at all – if we care for our health.